 Stealth camping is the term given to camping at an unestablished wilderness site.
-It also can have a second meaning, which is camping in a site without the permission of an landowner.
 A lot of backpackers do it, but it’s also very popular with long distance bicyclists.
 In the United Kingdom, it’s called Wild Camping and is the subject of an active political campaign to make it legal to camp on mountains, moors, and national parks without obtaining owner permission in advance.

 Besides solitude, stealth camping is thought to reduce the chances of bear encounters at night.
 Bears tend to frequent established campsites where there are campers and food bags.
 Why forage, when you can just drive to McDonald’s?
 It therefore makes sense that you will be less likely to be found by a bear if he’s down at the pub with the regular crowd.

-One of the arts of stealth camping is site selection.
+Stealth camping requires good campsite selection skills.
 You need to be able to detect signs of bear activity or interest and avoid them.
 Stay away from berry patches, stream banks littered with salmon carcasses, bear scat, or bug ridden logs that have been recently clawed.
 You should also avoid game trails if you want to avoid deer and other night time commuters.
 This takes a little practice and close observation, but that’s part of the fun.

 If bears are a primary concern you should also consider cooking in a different spot from where you are sleeping.
 I like to cook my big evening meal on the trail about an hour before I stop for the night to lessen the smell of food in camp.
 You should also camp 200 ft away from streams and other water sources where animals are likely to drink at night.
 If there is any doubt about this you can carefully examine the banks for paw prints or claw marks during the day to see if there is any sign of animal activity.